MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

    Add-AzureADGroupMember -ObjectId $az140wvdaadmins.ObjectId -RefObjectId $userObjectId
    ```

-1. From the Cloud Shell pane, repeat the previous step to create Azure AD groups for Windows Virtual Desktop users that you will use in the upcoming labs and add to them previously created Azure AD user accounts:
+1. From the Cloud Shell pane, repeat the previous step to create Azure AD groups for users that you will use in the upcoming labs and add to them previously created Azure AD user accounts:

    ```powershell
    $az140wvdausers = New-AzureADGroup -Description 'az140-wvd-ausers' -DisplayName 'az140-wvd-ausers' -MailEnabled $false -SecurityEnabled $true -MailNickName 'az140-wvd-ausers'